microsoft/build25-LAB309/Lab-Instructions/Exercise-1.md

 # Exercise 1: Get started with AI app development

+> [!Goal]
+> Deploy your application to Azure.

+## Module overview

 In this lab module, you learn about working with the Azure Developer CLI (azd), Infrastruture as Code (IaC), and preparing to add AI features to your sample hotel search app.

-## Module overview

 You ran the Python app locally in [Getting Started](getting-started.md).
 In this module, you are going to run `azd init` and `azd up` to deploy the app to Azure Container Apps (ACA).